 – What single idea could most benefit the world future if taken up?

 Love.
 I don’t mean just sentimentally or ethically, but practically.
+Companies and societies could run on love.
 Maturana is very good on love’s centrality to life, evolutionary biology and intelligence.
-It is equally true for organisations, brands and the economy.
+Loved brands and cultures thrive.